SCIFIHISTORY.NET

 "Vulcan Ambassador Sarek, father of Spock, beams aboard the Enterprise to be transported to his final diplomatic duty.
 But he is suffering the initial symptoms of a mind-deteriorating disease and his telepathic skills project violent, irrational impulses in the crew's minds."

-On this day in 1992, Super Force aired "The End of Everything: Part 2."
-This served as the twentieth episode of the program's second season, and here's the plot summary from TV.com:
+On this day in 1992 (in the U.S.), Super Force aired "The End of Everything: Part 2."
+Officially, this served as the twentieth episode of the program's second season, and here's the plot summary from TV.com:

 "Zach discovers secrets about Eve as he acquires the specifications of the plasmoid anatomy."